-VIA was founded in 2016 to solve asset management and operational issues alongside key players in the energy industry.
-Since then, we have worked with some of the largest utilities in the world on AI initiatives like predictive maintenance and contingency planning.
+VIA was founded to solve asset management and operational issues alongside key players in the energy industry.
+Since then, we have worked with governments, regulators, and large global utilities on AI initiatives like our multi-company predictive maintenance collaborative, GDAC™.

 AI can be easy if you have data.
 Unfortunately, that’s a big if…